simonspa/corryvreckan/src/modules/FileWriter/README.md

 **Status**: Functional

 #### Description
-This algorithm writes an output file and fills it with trees containing the requested data objects. `Pixel`, `cluster`, and/or `track` objects can be written into the trees.
+This module writes an output file and fills it with trees containing the requested data objects. `Pixel`, `cluster`, and/or `track` objects can be written into the trees.

 #### Parameters
 * `DUT`: Name of the DUT plane.